 - Granny Goodness on Smallville.
 Makes for a sharp contrast with Desaad.

-- Gus on Breaking Bad is always well-mannered and professional, has a cordial relationship with local law enforcement, and owns a chain of chicken restaurants and the largest methamphetamine operation in the Southwest.
-He has no vices and seems to spend all the money earned from his criminal empire on nothing except growth of the business.
+- Gus Fring in Breaking Bad is always well-mannered and professional, has a cordial relationship with local law enforcement, and owns a chain of chicken restaurants and the largest methamphetamine operation in the Southwest.
+He has no vices and seems to spend all the money earned from his criminal empire on nothing except growth of both his legal and illegal businesses.
 He also expresses a particular disgust for junkies.
-Then later on it turns out his mission is to get revenge on the cartel that murdered his best friend (wrath) and humiliated him (pride).
-Instead of simply killing the man responsible for his friend's death, he has him suffer instead (sloth) and this eventually leads to Gus's death.

 - Servalan from Blake's 7 certainly has a taste for the finer things in life but has a horror of moral decadence and goes to great lengths to clean up the Wretched Hive of Freedom City.

 - Arnold Rothstein from Boardwalk Empire is a ruthless gangster who doesn't drink (he prefers milk), smoke or use profanity.
 It's generally assumed that he's faithful to his wife, to the point that others call him "dead from the waist down," though it's eventually revealed that he was simply discreet with his dalliances.

 - Game of Thrones